t-espy/ratchetloop-public/README.md

 docs/              design and contract
 ```

 This tree is a curated public snapshot of a local pipeline.
-It is not an upstream
-for other work, and it carries no compatibility or update commitment.
+It does not claim to be the best possible implementation of anything.
+It fits my workflow, and has proven itself valuable.
+Fork it, flame it, extend it as you like.

 ## License